 Owner of the 49ers, John York, decided to pursue building a new stadium in Santa Clara, CA where the team’s headquarters and training facilities are located.
 On May 29, 2009 the 49ers reached an agreement with the City of Santa Clara to construct a $1.3 billion stadium.
 At a cost of over $1 billion, 90% of the stadium was funded by the sale of stadium assets, a hotel tax, the 49ers and the NFL.
 The City of Santa Clara contributed $114 million in public contributions that included $42 million in redevelopment money.
 Groundbreaking occurred on April 19, 2012 and in May 2013, Levi Strauss & Co., purchased the naming rights to the stadium for $220 million over two decades.

-On September 14, 2014 the San Francisco 49ers will play their first game at Levi’s Stadium against the Chicago Bears.
+On September 14, 2014 the San Francisco 49ers played their first game at Levi’s Stadium against the Chicago Bears.
 The $1.3 billion stadium is unlike any other stadium built in the NFL.
 It has a seating capacity of just under 70,000 with two-thirds of its seats in the lower deck.
 The unique design features an upper deck on just one side of the gridiron with all of the luxury suites and club seats on the opposite site in the suite tower.
 The suite tower contains 8,500 club seats and 165 luxury suites.
 Atop the suite tower is a 27,000 square-foot green/living roof that contains 40 different types of vegetation.
 Fans are able to see every exciting play on the field on the massive 48 feet high by 20 feet wide video/scoreboard above the seats in each endzone.
 The white, steel structure features an open design.
 Fans enter the stadium through two large 18,000 square foot open concourses, on the northwest and southwest corners.
 Levi’s Stadium would not be complete without a San Francisco 49ers museum.
 This 20,000 square-foot museum allows fans to relive great moments in team history with exhibits and interactive areas.